wildtruc/winestarter/README.md

 ----------

 ## Configurator UI
-Configurator can do more than the default config file, but doesn't change it except for dedicated configurator needs lines.
+Configurator can do more than the default config file, but doesn't change it except for dedicated configurator needed lines.

 There is short user help displayed